Canop/broot/website/docs/common-problems.md

 * [change standard file opening](../tricks/#change-standard-file-opening)

+# Everything feels slow, even moving the selection or scrolling

+It's probably your terminal app's fault.
+You could check that by using any other TUI application.

+Most terminal apps are fine but some, made with Electron or worse, or crippled with fancy plugins, take dozens of milliseconds to redraw the screen.
+You should not use those applications.

 # Broot doesn't seem to work on msysgit or git bash

 I have no solution for that.
 If you know how to tackle the problem, the maintainers of [Crossterm](https://github.com/crossterm-rs/crossterm) would be interested too.